satendra-singh-java/gs-cart-checkout-system/README.md

 # gs-cart-checkout-system
 Grocery Store Checkout System Demo

-Overview :
+## Overview :
-This is a straightforward REST service designed to calculate the bill for a grocery store and apply coupons discounts.
+This is a straightforward REST service designed to calculate the bill for a grocery store by applying discount coupons.

 ## About :
 This repository contains a demo implementation of a grocery store shopping cart and checkout system by applying coupon discounts.